 Intended for administrators and supervisors of early childhood programs, this specialization explores planning and implementing administrative systems that effectively carry out an organization's mission.
-You will examine effective organizational development, become familiar with an administrator's ethical and legal responsibilities, draft a grant proposal, and learn methods of implementation, supervision, budgeting, program evaluation, time management, and conflict resolution.
-Negotiation techniques, conflict resolution and restorative justice practices are explored.
-The specialization prepares students to seek the Illinois Gateways Director Credential.
+You will examine effective organizational development, study administrator's ethical responsibilities, and learn methods of implementation, supervision, budgeting, program evaluation, time management, and conflict resolution.
+The specialization prepares students to seek the Illinois Director Credential.